I want to do an addition. Am I supposed to call an architect? Or a builder? What does Design Build mean?

 No Agent/Less Transparency

 You don’t have someone working objectively on your behalf.
 Yes, your contractor may be completely honest with you and yes, it is not good business practice to rip off or lie to your clients.
-However, because of the fundamental nature of your relationship with a design-build company your interests may not always be aligned with theirs.
+However, due to the fundamental nature of your relationship with a design-build company your interests may not always be aligned with theirs.

 As described above, you are contracted with one company for everything, and you may not be entitled to a breakdown in cost.
 So you will not know how much the design cost, how much the construction cost, how much profit is built in, etc. With Design-Bid-Build you will have access to more of this data (though maybe not the profit margins).